 Cold-water corals are coral species that can live without light, and the reefs they build are important habitats for a wide variety of deep-sea life, including commercially important fish.
 The Darwin Mounds have been protected from bottom contact fisheries since 2003, and were last studied in 2011, at which point they had not yet recovered from the fishing impacts.

-Dr Veerle Huvenne continued, “It was very encouraging to see the recruitment of new coral polyps on the settlement experiments, although this has not yet translated into widespread new coral growth in the heavily impacted areas.
+Dr Veerle Huvenne continued: “It was very encouraging to see the recruitment of new coral polyps on the settlement experiments, although this has not yet translated into widespread new coral growth in the heavily impacted areas.
 We will continue to monitor the site over the coming years to learn more about how deep-sea ecosystems recover after disturbance.”

 “Working with the new BioCam system gave us an unprecedented insight into the spatial pattern of the coral growth.
 It also showed us how the marine animals are living with and around the coral, and it even provided us with unexpected discoveries, such as a complete whale skeleton that we had no idea was on the seabed in the area.”

-Dr Blair Thornton, co-chief scientist and leader of the BioCam team said, “The multi-hectare scale maps generated by BioCam highlight a wide range of patterns in the spatial distribution of coral and the ecology at this site.
+Dr Blair Thornton, co-chief scientist and leader of the BioCam team said: “The multi-hectare scale maps generated by BioCam highlight a wide range of patterns in the spatial distribution of coral and the ecology at this site.
 These range from the fine, metre-scale patterns seen in video surveys, to much larger patterns in the distribution of live coral over several hundreds of metres.
 The data will help scientists to identify these and to measure the distribution of live coral in this area.”

 “The fact that BioCam was able to collect data that is useful for scientific monitoring on its first deployment is a tribute to the hard work that went into preparations for this expedition from the teams at the University of Southampton, the MARS team at the NOC, local industry partners and the captain and crew of the RRS Discovery.
 We are looking forward to its next deployment.”
 Unfortunately, the imagery also demonstrated the presence of a large amount of man-made litter.
 The area is characterized by strong tidal currents, and coral colonies form natural obstacles on which plastic debris can easily snag.

 “The wealth of data collected on this expedition will allow us to assess the current status of the habitats and species in the Darwin Mounds both at the small and large scale, and to define how it has changed over time.
-The amazing 3D imagery from the BioCam system allows us to investigate huge areas of the seabed at millimetre-scale resolution – a tool that could really support marine monitoring and conservation efforts in the future”, Hinchen adds.
+The amazing 3D imagery from the BioCam system allows us to investigate huge areas of the seabed at millimetre-scale resolution – a tool that could really support marine monitoring and conservation efforts in the future”, Hinchen added.

-In their final blog post, two members of the expedition, Loic Van Audenhaege and Larissa Macedo, wrote, “Reef-forming cold-water corals and many sponges require specific environmental conditions for settlement, such as the presence of a hard substrate, which remains a rare feature of the seabed.
+In their final blog post, two members of the expedition, Loic Van Audenhaege and Larissa Macedo, wrote: “Reef-forming cold-water corals and many sponges require specific environmental conditions for settlement, such as the presence of a hard substrate, which remains a rare feature of the seabed.
 In the Darwin Mounds area, our dives allowed us to observe that sand and mud make up the primary substrate of the seafloor, except on the mounds themselves.”

-They continued, “Reef-forming cold-water corals cannot grow on a soft substrate.
+They continued: “Reef-forming cold-water corals cannot grow on a soft substrate.
 This was well-observed in our previous blog post as new cold-water corals were growing on an eight-year-old buoy, but none were observed growing on the surrounding seabed.
 While many organisms can sustain themselves in a soft-substrate environment, the apparent biodiversity remains low, compared to what we can see from the pictures of the coral reefs.
 However, it would be foolish to state that this type of habitat is not biologically interesting.
 Photographs have limitations in terms of showing the full variety of forms in which life can occur.
 For instance, as revealed by the box core operations, many tiny organisms thrive in the sediment and they may encompass an equally important part of the life at the Darwin Mounds site.”

 Further detailed analysis of the imagery and samples will be necessary to fully evaluate the changes in biodiversity and communities of marine animals in the area since 2011.
 This work is part of the CLASS programme (Climate Linked Atlantic Sector Science), which aims to increase our understanding of how the ocean will evolve under a changing climate and increased human exploitation, with the objective of supporting sustainable marine management.
 The BioCam project is funded by the NERC’s Oceanids Programme.